jeanbaptistemora/fluidattacks-universe2/airs/front/content/blog/devsecops-concept/index.md

 ## DevSecOps with Fluid Attacks

+Now,
-Now, to have a clearer idea of the role of security within DevOps, let's briefly outline what Oscar Prado, Cybersecurity Analyst, shared with us about what `Fluid Attacks` does for its clients.
+to have a clearer idea of the role of security within DevOps, let's briefly outline what Oscar Prado,
+Cybersecurity Analyst,
+shared with us about what `Fluid Attacks` does for its clients.
 Our company offers continuous hacking services, a constant search for vulnerabilities in IT systems.
-But although some tools are used in this process, at `Fluid Attacks`, our reliance on tools is for specific cases that support our hackers' activities, contrary to what other companies do.
+But although some tools are used in this process, at `Fluid Attacks`, we rely on tools only as a support for our hackers' activities, contrary to what other companies do.
 Here we place more value on the knowledge and skills of ethical hackers to ensure greater accuracy in testing.
-Their work can begin "from the moment the first commit is uploaded by developers," with every new change being reviewed.
-That work can continue after the application has been deployed to production.
+Their work can begin
+"from the moment the first commit is uploaded by developers," with every new change being reviewed.
+That work can continue
+after the application has been deployed to production.

+When a vulnerability is detected in the client's code, a member of our team can develop a personalized script called exploit, associated with the finding.
+That exploit "automatically checks if the analyst's finding persists."
+Therefore,
-When a vulnerability is detected in the client's code, a member of our team can develop a personalized script called Exploit, associated with the finding.
-That Exploit "automatically checks if the analyst's finding persists."
-Therefore, "if the customer wants to make new changes to her product, she must fix the finding first," because if she doesn't, the Exploit will continue reporting the presence of the vulnerability.
-Then, according to a configuration by our team, it will break the build, and the deployment process will be automatically stopped.
-"This way, security is prioritized, and our security testing is integrated into the client's SDLC," Oscar concludes.
+"if the customer wants to make new changes to her product, she must fix the finding first," because if she doesn't, the exploit will continue reporting the presence of the vulnerability.
+Then,
+according to a configuration by her team, it will break the build, and the deployment process will be automatically stopped.
+"This way,
+security is prioritized,
+and our security testing is integrated into the client's SDLC," concludes Oscar.

 <div class="imgblock">